A COVID-19 test is required within two weeks before returning to campus. Lab results can be uploaded to the COVID-19 test portal.

 We will welcome back all students who wish to return to the residence halls in the spring.
 Students who withdraw from housing for the fall will not be guaranteed their same space for the spring semester.
 Students will have to reapply for housing when the application reopens on October 1 and select a new space.

-Beginning on August 31, the College will move to highly flexible teaching and learning models, which will provide in-person, reduced-density learning.
+Beginning on August 31, the College moved to highly flexible teaching and learning models, which provides in-person, reduced-density learning.
 Additionally, courses and educational activities are all designed to be able to accommodate remote learning for individuals that are immunocompromised and individuals with physical challenges, as well as for students that may not feel comfortable returning to campus in person.

 Instructional design teams have prepared training and development for all faculty teaching classes this fall, which includes support for both in-person and remote learning.
 (NOTE: There will be no modification in tuition for those who choose to pursue their studies totally remotely.)
 Also, there may be some classes that will be taught completely online due to the risk status of the faculty member responsible for the class.
 Courses that are entirely “remote” or “online” are labeled as such in self-service on Banner.